kulwantgolan/GenAIonEKS/README.md

 2. Create Document Processing Pipeline: Build a Kubernetes job to process documents and generate embeddings
 3. Deploy RAG Service: Create a RayServe deployment that combines Mistral LLM with RAG capabilities
 4. Create Gradio Interface: Implement a user-friendly web interface for interacting with the RAG system

+Agentic AI on Amazon EKS

+1. Deploying Strands Agents
+Build agents using Strands SDK
+Configure time and weather tools for location-based queries Connect models with tools using the Strands framework Deploy agents on Amazon EKS

+2. Testing the agents
+Query agents for time and weather information
+Test location-based functionality
+Interact with deployed agents